MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-connect-zoom.md

     <!--Tbd screenshot-->

-You're redirected to the Zoom page while the process continues. <!--do they need to do anything there? can we get a screenshot?-->
+    You're redirected to the Zoom page, where you're prompted to accept the connection.

+1. Accept the connection in Zoom.

+1. Watch for the updates to appear on the Microsoft 365 **Secure score** page.
+For more information, see the [Microsoft Secure Score documentation](/microsoft-365/security/defender/microsoft-secure-score?view=o365-worldwide).

    > [!NOTE]
    >